 The Perhentian Islands are a pair of islands off the northeast coast of Malaysia.
 Gazetted as a Marine Park, they are among the better known Malaysian islands for the beauty of its coastlines, and the party atmosphere on Long Beach located on the smaller island, Perhentian Kecil (literally, ‘Small Perhentian’).

 The latter reason grew from the longtime popularity of the island as a stop along the hippie backpacker trail along the peninsular east coast up to Thailand.
 While the tourism industry has diversified considerably in recent times, the old recognition has kept the Perhentians as one of the best known tourist destinations in Malaysia, especially for the independent traveller.

 This name recognition among foreign visitors made the Perhentian Islands Marine Park a clear choice to site voluntary conservation programs.
 Unsurprisingly, when I searched for programs in Malaysia, the top ranking options were located in Perhentian.

 Why a conservative environmentalist hesitated to join conservation volunteering

-But the cultural separation extends to beyond concerns around interpersonal interaction that would trouble just introverts.
-Because volunteering programs tend to appeal to the liberal segments of Western/Westernised cultures (whereas volunteering and charity actually tends to be associated with conservative segments of Asian cultures), I noticed something in the program description that gave me pause.
+But the cultural separation extends beyond concerns around interpersonal interaction that would trouble just introverts.
+Because volunteering programs tend to appeal to the liberal segments of Western/Westernised cultures (whereas volunteering and charity usually tends to be associated with socially conservative segments of Asian cultures), I noticed something in the program description that gave me pause.